 - 1 cup Greek-style plain yogurt ~ Or sour cream

 - 3/4 cup sweet corn ~ Optional; 2 large ears or frozen

 - 1/4 cup red bell pepper (capsicum) ~ Optional; minced (green or yellow too)

-- 2 tbsp scallion greens ~ Optional; chopped
+- 2 tablespoon scallion greens ~ Optional; chopped

-- 1 tbsp green chili ~ Optional; see Notes below; more or less to taste
+- 1 tablespoon green chili ~ Optional; see Notes below; more or less to taste

 - Gather all your ingredients and preheat the oven to 400°F (200°C) for a glass baking dish, or 425°F (220°C) for a metal pan.